f37/f37.github.io/projects/predmain/index.md

 ## Predictive maintainance
 team Osflow

-A system that knows when its about to crashs.
+A system that knows when its about to crash.
 Our prototype reached a 4 minutes prediction horizont.

 ![predmain](./sketch.jpg)